v2kk/docs/meetups.md

 # Grokking Meetups

 You'll find list of our Grokking meetups from the beginning.
-For a list of meetup topics to be selected for presentation, please head to "Issues".

 ## Meetup 11 - DATA - March 29, 2016